Data Centers in León

 Internet Exchange Points (IXPs): Peering is typically managed via private interconnects or through national exchanges in Mexico City to maintain efficient traffic flow as of September 2025.

-Bare Metal: High-performance local compute is available via providers like Hivelocity or Latitude.sh as of September 2025.
+Bare Metal: High-performance local compute is available via providers such as Hivelocity or Latitude.sh as of September 2025.
 These services allow for rapid deployment of resources without the overhead of physical hardware management.

 Power Analysis